-Monitoring and enforcing your trademark is essential to maintain its integrity and protect your brand.
+Monitoring and enforcing your trademark is essential to maintaining its integrity and protecting your brand.
 Regularly monitor the market for any potential infringements or unauthorized uses of your trademark.
 This can be done by conducting periodic searches on search engines, social media platforms, and relevant industry publications.

 If you come across any unauthorized use or potential infringement, it's crucial to take swift action.
 Consult with an intellectual property attorney to determine the best course of action, which may involve sending cease-and-desist letters, filing infringement lawsuits, or negotiating settlements.

 Once you have a registered federal trademark, it's important to utilize the appropriate trademark notice symbols to indicate your ownership of the mark.
 The two commonly used symbols are ® and TM.
 The ® symbol is reserved for registered trademarks, while the TM symbol is used for unregistered trademarks.

 Using the ® symbol after your mark provides notice to others that your trademark is federally registered, strengthening your legal position in case of infringement.
 Displaying the symbol prominently on your website, packaging, and marketing materials will help deter potential infringers and show your commitment to protecting your brand.